 - the primary contact for the group; i.e. the student who will serve as coordinator

-- 500 words describing the idea for the group.
-What is the topic you’re interested in?
+- a statement of no more than 500 words describing the idea for the group

-The support for these groups will consist primarily of funding for snacks and supplies (for example readings) for the group’s meetings, as well as a stipend of $250 for the year for the group’s primary undergraduate student coordinator.
-Other funding requests, such as invited speakers or public events, will be reviewed by the institute on a case-by-case basis.
+The support for these groups generally consists of funding for food and supplies (for example readings) for the group’s meetings, as well as a stipend of $250 for the year for the group’s primary undergraduate student coordinator (contingent on the group’s remaining active through the year).

 Adam Ashforth is leading seminars on research methods for the Undergraduate Research Opportunity Program.